 Learn more about proper storage and draining here.What is Wysiwash’s contact time?
 How long does the solution need to remain on a surface to sanitize?

 The main active ingredient in the Wysiwash Sanitizer is hypochlorous acid, one of the most effective disinfectant chemicals.
 In reality, the high levels of hypochlorous acid produced by the Wysiwash Sanitizer kill within seconds (up to 120 times faster than liquid bleach due to pH level).
 Nevertheless, it is our recommendation to leave the Wysiwash solution on a surface for at least two minutes.
 But remember, this is a moot point because you do not have to rinse!Is it safe for use around my plants?

-The Wysiwash Sanitizer and the solution it produces are completely safe for use on grass, plants, trees, etc.Will Wysiwash damage surfaces?
+The Wysiwash Sanitizer and the solution it produces are completely safe for use on grass, plants, trees, etc.Is Wysiwash available outside the USA?

 Wysiwash can be used on a variety of surfaces including:

 Feel free to contact us with questions about using Wysiwash on other surfaces.Will Wysiwash damage metal surfaces?